amundi/eschecker/README.md

 ```
 examplequery:                   #name of query
-  schedule: 200s                #launch the query eveyr X
+  schedule: 200s                #launch the query every X
-  alert_onlyonce: true          #do the action only once as long as the auery is in alert status
+  alert_onlyonce: true          #do the action only once as long as the query is in alert status
   timeout: 30s                  #timeout for every query
   alert_endmsg: true            #send a message when alert ends
   query:                        #query details